Skip To Main Content

 He went 7-of-7 at the free-throw line and remains perfect on the season at 15-of-15.
 Terry Gill holds the program record for most consecutive free throws made at 18.

-Jakevion Buckley finished with 15 points and a career-high 10 assists.
+Jakevion Buckley finished with 15 points and a career-high 12 assists.
 Through three games, the All-Southland guard has racked up 22 assists, an average of 7.3 per game.
 His double-double was the first of his career, and he becomes the seventh Privateer since 1996 to record a points-assists double-double.

 New Orleans shot 54.2% from the field (26-of-48) and 54.2% from 3-point range (13-of-24).
 The Privateer defense held Tulane to 33.6% shooting from the field and, as in the TCU game, just 3-of-27 from beyond the arc.

 The battle on the glass was decidedly in the Privateers' favor, 40-23, including a 31-15 edge in defensive rebounds.
+Churchill Abass finished with eight rebounds and 11 points off the bench, and MJ Thomas — starting for the first time this season — added seven rebounds and seven points.

 Buckley joins Lamont Berzat (21 and 10 vs. UTRGV in 2018), Travin Thibodaux (10 and 11 vs. Florida College in 2016), Rarlensee Nelson (11 and 11 vs. Central Baptist in 2013; 12 and 11 vs. NJIT in 2013; and 10 and 10 vs. Duquesne in 2012) as Privateers with points-assists double-doubles in the last 30 years.